 How Uxcel fits in

 Uxcel has tools to assist both designers and those who hire them.
 Whether you're just starting out in your career or have years of experience, Uxcel can assist you in figuring out where your strengths and growth opportunities lie.
-And for employers, having resources to assess a designer's skill set is an invaluable tool that can save time and money in the hiring process.
+And for employers, having resources to perform a robust UI UX training, assess a designer's skill set is an invaluable tool that can save time and money in the hiring process.

 Uxcel is built for designers